Introduction to pypsa#

 You see there are many more attributes than we specified while adding the buses; many of them are filled with default parameters which were added.
 You can look up the field description, defaults and status (required input, optional input, output) for buses here https://pypsa.readthedocs.io/en/latest/components.html#bus, and analogous for all other components.

-The function n.madd() again takes the component name as the first argument and then a list of component names and then optional arguments for the parameters.
+The method n.add() also allows you to add multiple components at once.
+For instance, multiple carriers for the fuels with information on specific carbon dioxide emissions, a nice name, and colors for plotting.
+For this, the function takes the component name as the first argument and then a list of component names and then optional arguments for the parameters.
 Here, scalar values, lists, dictionary or pandas.Series are allowed.
 The latter two needs keys or indices with the component names.

 "Carrier",